qe-installation-and-migration/agama-integration-test-webpack/README.md

 In this case the generated files are a bit bigger.

+To rebuild the tests during development automatically you can run:

+    npm run watch

+This builds the tests in development mode to have faster builds.

 ## Executing the Test

 The generated test is executable, simply run it (this connects to the locally